Man Utd 'eaten alive' & Fernandes a 'disgrace'

 Keane added that United's "senior players" went "missing" when the "going got tough" and would be "embarrassed" and "ashamed of their performance".

 It came seven days after the club won the Carabao Cup, beating Newcastle at Wembley for a first trophy since Ten Hag's arrival as manager last May.

-The league form, by and large, had been strong too: After opening with two defeats, they had picked up 49 points from 22 matches before the Anfield annihilation.
+The league form, by and large, had been strong too - after opening with two defeats, they had picked up 49 points from 22 matches before the Anfield annihilation.

 But there were signs of trouble against Liverpool, even during a first half where they had some really good moments.
 Casemiro was uncharacteristically sloppy with his passes.
 Antony struggled to find team-mates with some of his crosses.